Skip to Main Content

 He is the Associate Director of The Charles and Jane Pak Center for Mineral Metabolism and Clinical Research at UTSW.

-Dr. Maalouf earned his medical degree at American University of Beirut.
-He completed a residency in internal medicine at Emory University and received advanced training in endocrinology and metabolism through a fellowship at UT Southwestern.
+Dr. Maalouf holds a bachelor's degree in chemistry from American University of Beirut, where he also earned his medical degree.
+He completed internal medicine residency training at Emory University in Atlanta, followed by advanced training in endocrinology and metabolism through a fellowship at UT Southwestern.

 Certified by the American Board of Internal Medicine, he joined the UT Southwestern faculty in 2004.